-Suncor's upgrader facility in the Athabasca region of Northern Alberta and Suncor's refineries in Montreal, Sarnia, Edmonton and Commerce City sometimes operate in harsh weather environments, subject to expected periods of extreme cold in the winter, heat waves in the summer, and increased fire risk.
+Suncor's oil sands facilities in the Athabasca region of Northern Alberta and Suncor's refineries in Montreal, Sarnia, Edmonton and Commerce City sometimes operate in harsh weather environments, subject to expected periods of extreme cold in the winter, heat waves in the summer, and increased wildfire risk.
 The risk to Suncor is that prolonged periods of extreme cold could force these facilities to reduce capacity for periods of time to ensure worker safety and prevent undue stress on equipment.
 Prolonged periods of extreme heat may lead to production cuts if adequate supply of cooling water is not available.
 Suncor's refineries at Montreal and Sarnia have access to extremely large bodies of cooling water, so are far less exposed.
+In some instances, extreme weather events may cause interruptions in production.
 This risk exists now and into the very long term > 50 yrs.
-Terra Nova, Suncor's only operated offshore installation, off the coast of Newfoundland, operates in an area that is subject to icebergs.
-There is a risk in the region of floating icebergs causing damage to our installations.
-This area is also subject to hurricanes.
-These events can create conditions that require production equipment and personnel to be moved onshore and production to be shut-in for a period of time.
-These known risks exist now and for the expected life of the field.